 All visitors to the monastery, including those who visit only for the day (with the exception of children), are expected to observe the eight precepts.
 These principles are a standard for personal training and give rise to determination in the mind as well as laying the foundation for a sense of community:

 We ask that you wear clothing that reflects a respect for modesty.
 Trousers, skirts, and dresses should cover the knees; loose fitting clothes are suitable.
-We operate a strict 'no social media' policy encouraging visitors and guests to appreciate the benefits of living simply.
+We encourage visitors and guests to make the most of this opportunity to live simply.
+In support of this principle we strongly discourage all use of social media.

 As well as maintaining the eight precepts, guests are expected to follow the monastic schedule, which regularly includes a three-hour work period in the morning, attending the communal formal meditation periods and joining in with the daily meal.
 Note that we do not currently offer facilities for purely personal retreats i.e. guests are expected to join in with the monastery activity.
 Accommodation is often 'shared dormitory style' although at times there are single rooms available.

 Internet use is not usually provided; part of the experience of staying at the monastery is taking a break from the modern, wired lifestyle.
 Under certain circumstances exceptions can be made, for example, visitors from overseas who have unavoidable travel requirements.
 Otherwise, guests are encouraged to make the most of the quietude during their visit.
 Mobile phone reception at Kusala House is unreliable.

 If you would like to come for an overnight stay, please visit our website and familiarize yourself with how our monastery operates.
 It is a good idea to check our calendar to see which dates are likely to work e.g. when we are not on monastic retreat.
 Then contact the monastery via email or snail-mail with proposed dates for your stay.
-The Guestmaster will check the availability of accommodation and answer any questions you might have about staying at the monastery.
+One of the monks on the Guestmaster team will check the availability of accommodation and answer any questions you might have about staying at the monastery.
+Please note that your correspondence might be read by anyone on the team and that the team changes.